Elementary Education Pre-K-Grade 4

 - Partnerships – The early, middle and special education candidate fosters relationships with school colleagues, parents and agencies in the larger community to support students' learning and well-being.

 - Diversity – The early, middle and special education candidate understands the influence of culture on personal growth and recognizes and respects cultural differences, and believes that all human beings possess capacity for thought, feeling and learning.

 - Field experience – The early, middle and special education candidate understands the importance of completing and documenting early field experience and recognizes the importance of a steady progression from being an “observer” to becoming an “active participant.”

 Traditional (on-ground, face-to-face delivery with some online/distance elements)

-Master of Education: 2.80 GPA, or 3.00 GPA in last 48 credits, in baccalaureate degree verified with official transcripts
+Master of Education: Minimum undergraduate 2.80 GPA, or 3.00 GPA in last 48 college credits, in a baccalaureate degree verified with official transcripts

 |Course Name||Credits |

 |EDE 701 Standards Aligned Curriculum, Instruction and Assessment||3|

 |PSY 712 Advanced Psychology of Learning||3|

 |ECE 707 Leadership and Management in Early Childhood||3|